tayyabsayyad/dmbi/Viva.md

 Are their any applications detecting of outliers ?

 What is data exploration ?
+Data exploration is the first step in data analysis and typically involves summarizing the main characteristics of a dataset.
+It is commonly conducted using visual analytics tools, but can also be done in more advanced statistical software, such as R.

 Can you draw box plot of given data ?